jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 It takes two values like `SLIDINGWINDOW:4:15` which means  "Scan the read with a 4-base wide sliding window, cutting when the average quality per base drops below 15"

 ### Adapter trimming
-Finally, trimmomatic will take a file with
+Finally, trimmomatic will take a file with the sequences  of your adapters and will trimm them out.
+It follows the following call: `
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0OTI2ODc3MCwxNTA0NzU1MzAxLDg0Mz
+eyJoaXN0b3J5IjpbMTQxMTMwNTkwNiwxNTA0NzU1MzAxLDg0Mz
 Y1ODE1LC01NzY4Mjc2ODIsNTczMzQyNDU5LDc2OTY0NTQ4NCwt
 MTI2MTEyMzk3MCwtODgyNDUzMDA1LC0yNTU0NDQwMDIsMTAxNj
 kzMTU4MiwtMTYyNjc3MjkzMCwxMTU2MjkyODU2LC0xMzIyMTAz